kbr19-thu/kbr19-thu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a PhD student in the Department of [Electrical and Computer Engineering](https://cde.nus.edu.sg/ece/), [National University of Singapore](https://www.nus.edu.sg), supervised by Prof. [Yueming Jin](https://yuemingjin.github.io/).
-My current research focuses on medical image inverse problems, low-level computer vision, and deep learning methods for healthcare and scientific applications.
+I am the Co-founder and CEO of [Autodemia](https://autodemia.com), where we are building an AI-native R&D platform with trustworthy cloud resource orchestration.
+I am also a PhD candidate in the Department of [Electrical and Computer Engineering](https://cde.nus.edu.sg/ece/), [National University of Singapore](https://www.nus.edu.sg), supervised by Prof. [Yueming Jin](https://yuemingjin.github.io/).
+My current research focuses on AI Auto Research and AI Auto Engineering.

 Before joining NUS, I worked as a research intern at the [Wangxuan Institute of Computer Technology](https://www.icst.pku.edu.cn/index.htm), [Peking University](https://www.pku.edu.cn), supervised by Prof. [Jiaying Liu](http://39.96.165.147/people/liujiaying.html).
 I received my B.Eng. degree in Civil Engineering from [Tsinghua University](https://www.tsinghua.edu.cn), where I was honored as an **Excellent Graduate (优良毕业生)** in June 2023.
 Along the way, I had the opportunity to work with Prof. [Chen Gu](http://www.chenguatmit.com/), Prof. [Jia-Rui Lin](https://linjiarui.net/en/), Prof. [Jing Shi](https://www.civil.tsinghua.edu.cn/ce/info/1135/1870.htm), Prof. [Enya Shen](https://www.thss.tsinghua.edu.cn/faculty/shenenya.htm), and Prof. [Zhenzhong Hu](http://www.huzhenzhong.net/).

-Beyond academia, I am also an independent entrepreneur and a retail trader who uses programming for automated trading.
 My background spans civil engineering, geophysics, computer vision, and hands-on building, which continues to shape my interest in interdisciplinary AI problems.
 {style="text-align: justify;"}

 <!-- After that, I continued to pursue a PhD degree mainly in AI for seismology supervised by Chen in Institute of Disaster Prevention and Mitigation Engineering (IDPME), and quited in January 2024. -->